RICHARD ALAN (DICK) MEIER, FAIA (1934-)

 In 2001, the Coco Brown Jr. recruited Meier to help lure famous architects through masterplanning 32 modern, high-end residences for a 72-acre plot of land in Sagaponac.
 By early 2011, only eight were built and only seven had sold.
 Brown died in 2005, and the property was sold to new partners.
 Construction was underway on a ninth house as of 2011 designed by Los Angeles architect Stephen Kanner.

-2007 - The Eli and Edythe Broad Apartment, aka the Fifth Avenue Apartment, aka the Midtown Apartment, located on a complete floor of the Sherry-Netherland Hotel, 781 5th Avenue, New York NY.
+2007 - The Eli and Edythe Broad Apartment, aka the Fifth Avenue Apartment, aka the Midtown Apartment, Sherry-Netherland Hotel, 781 5th Avenue, New York NY.
 Interiors by Rose Tarlow.
 Built by Jim Scott.
 Commissioned 2006.
 For sale in 2011.

 Around 2008 - The Joanne Sorensen Siegel Apartment Renovation, 781 Fifth Avenue #704, on a corner of the Sherry-Netherland Hotel, New York NY.
 One bedroom.
 Features a 23-ft walk-in closet.
 Sold in 2012 to AF Holdings.